What skills will I develop as a Social Work Intern at the RCSDF?

 Students will be expected to work 20–24 hours per week.

 How many credits will I earn?

 Students will receive 5 credit hours each quarter for a total of 15 credit hours at the end of the academic year.

 Students applying for this position must have a bachelor's degree from an accredited college or university and have successfully completed their first year curriculum at the University of Denver, Graduate School of Social Work.
 Students must also be willing to attend an orientation/training, which will include 40 hours of intensive mediation training.

 Interested applicants should submit a cover letter and résumé.
 These documents should be sent to:

 The RCSDF will not contact applicants who have not been selected for an interview.
-However, please feel free to contact Jeff with any questions or concerns.
+However, please feel free to contact Denise with any questions or concerns.